nitinramadoss/image_compare/README.md

 #### About
 - Images are resized to 8x8 and grayscaled.
 - Works by taking the average of all the grayscaled pixels and cross checking with the actual intensity value of the pixel.
-- The hash produced by this process is used in the hamming distance function to compare with another hash to find similar images.
+- The hash produced by this process is used in the hamming distance function.
+- Compare for exactness (if two images are identical)

 #### Result
 - Structural difference between average grayscale distributions after hashing of two images